CaptainDapper/HollowKnight.RandoMapMod/README.md

 ## Features

-* Talking to Elderbug 3 times activates the mod and gives you all maps (including the Collector's Map if grubs are non-randomized) and the compass charm.
+* Talking to Elderbug 3 times activates the mod and gives you all maps and the compass charm, and the quill.
+Additionally: grubs, roots, and essence boss location pins will also appear on the map.
+(Pink backgrounds)
+* As an alternative to talking with Elder Bug, Some hotkeys have been added.
-* Alternatively, `Ctrl + M` will give you all the maps, `Ctrl + G` will toggle the Collector's Map, and `Crtl + P` will hide/show the Rando pins.
+  `Ctrl + M` will give you all the maps, the charm, and the quill.
+(Can't be undone).
-* The map will contain pins indicating which checks are currently reachable.
-* The map will show a list of areas and the number of checks available in each area.
-* In addition, non-randomized Grub and Essence sources have pins to indicate whether or not they are currently accessible in logic.
+  `Crtl + P` will hide/show the pins for the randomized locations.
+  `Ctrl + G` will toggle the Resource Helper pins- grubs + essence locations.
+* If, according to the randomizer's logic, you can't access a location, that pin will be smaller and darker.
+* If there is a non-geo cost (grubs or essence) for the location on top of the logic requirements, a small yellow exclamation point will show itself on top of the pin.

 ## How to install